 To mark International Women’s Day 2018, The Frontline Club is hosting a discussion on the various diaspora of migrant women in the UK and the challenges of integration that they face in the light of Brexit, the continuing European migration crisis and a tightening of immigration policies.

 Migration and integration are two of the biggest issues facing societies worldwide and can hold the key in preventing crimes and extremism.
 The panel will explore various challenges such as: What do migrant women sacrifice when they leave their homeland?
 Is the backlash against migrants justified – are they draining our resources?
 And how might we empower migrant women specifically in various communities, industries and societies throughout the UK?

-Arti Lukha is the News Editor at ITV news and is currently a foreign news editor overseeing international coverage.
+Arti Lukha is Senior News Editor at ITV news.
 Her broadcasting career began at London Tonight on ITV however she was quickly spotted by ITN and was offered a job as deputy news editor and promoted soon after.
 Arti was awarded Media Professional of the Year for Asian Women of Achievement in 2008.